tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 ### Eldritch Mount
 *Prerequisite: 5th level*

-You can expend a warlock spell slot to cast phantom steed, although you are the only creature that can ride the steed conjured by the spell.
+You can expend a warlock spell slot to cast [phantom steed](../../Magic/Spells/phantom-steed.md), although you are the only creature that can ride the steed conjured by the spell.

 Once you use this invocation, you must finish a long rest before you can use it again.

-### Elemental Attunement
-When you finish a long rest, you choose one of four elements below to attune to.
-While attuned to an element, you know an associated cantrip as a warlock spelL and it doesn't count against the number of cantrips you can know as a warlock.
-You gain the following benefits while attuned to each element:

-* **Air.** You know the [gust](../../Magic/Spells/gust.md) cantrip, and you can hold your breath for twice as long.
-* **Earth.** You know the [mold earth](../../Magic/Spells/mold-earth.md) cantrip, and you have advantage on ability checks made to climb earth or stone.
-* **Fire.** You know the [control flames](../../Magic/Spells/control-flames.md) cantrip, and you have advantage on saving throws made to resist the effects of extreme heat.
-* **Water.** You know the [shape water](../../Magic/Spells/shape-water.md) cantrip, and you have advantage on saving throws made to resist the effects of extreme cold.

 ### Enchanted Slumber
 *Prerequisite: 15th level*